-- Plans gone awry
+- Plans went away

-All of the above are moments that shaped my experiences and none of them are unique to my story.
+All of the above are moments that shaped my experiences and none of them is unique to my story.
 So here’s my advice to anybody travelling around and going through a less than perfect experience.

 “It’s okay not to be okay”

 The most important thing is to work out how to tackle it.
 Take some time to yourself, or talk to someone, whichever suits your needs better.
 Don’t pretend that you aren’t miserable as it won’t change anything.
 Then, categorise where you stand so you can work out how to fix it.

 Examples include becoming a crime victim, thinking you’re sick or perhaps you are being taken advantage of at work.
 For a start, Australia’s emergency code is 000.
 You should know this for anywhere you travel.
 Hospitals and doctor’s surgeries are easily located with sign posts in both rural and non-rural towns.
 There is plenty of information available online about where and how to seek help, for example, if you required a new passport.
 Or alternatively, ask at a library for numbers to call for government companies such as the fair work ombudsman.
 The most important thing is to act on it as soon as possible if you require professional help.
 Don’t leave it because you are worried about language barriers, or because it might just go away, as the chances are it WONT.
 Also, remember the Australian government departments will give you the correct official information.
 Don’t accept word of mouth from other travellers without double-checking.
 Medical care and visa rules change according to your nationality.

 Loneliness and family problems can’t be helped in the same way as a physical illness but that doesn’t mean you have to suffer them alone.